-SYDNEY, shortly after white settlement, had an assortment of public houses, many – reflecting ‘Mother England’ – with their quaint names and hanging sign boards.
+SHORTLY after white settlement, Sydney had an assortment of public houses with quaint names and hanging sign boards.

-Most early Australian inns exhibited illustrated signs indicative of their title.
-There was the Black Boy, in George-street, the Brown Bear, at the corner of Essex-street, the Horse and Jockey at Hunter and O’Connell streets; and nearby the Currency Lass.
-There was also the Whalers’ Arms, Anchor’s Weighed, the Crooked Billet, and also The Land We Live In – most, like their English counterparts, displaying signs with artistic pictures attached to an outside pole, or hanging on a bracket from an outside wall.
+Most early Australian inns exhibited illustrated signs, indicative of their title.
+There was the Black Boy in George-street, the Brown Bear at the corner of Essex-street, the Horse and Jockey at Hunter and O’Connell streets; and nearby, the Currency Lass.
+There was also the Whalers’ Arms, Anchor’s Weighed, the Crooked Billet, and The Land We Live In – most, like their English counterparts, displaying signs with pictures attached to outside poles, or hanging on a brackets from outside walls.

-The following are a few newspaper articles published in the first half of last century, giving a description, and attempting to give an explanation of the origins of many of the pubs ”signs.
+The following are stories from newspapers published in the first half of last century, giving a description, and attempting to give an explanation of the origins of many of the pubs signs.

 The following story, published in the Freeman’s Journal on April 3, 1919, describes the old pub signs of Sydney.